-As noted in this section, no data exist on bear densities and the data used to extrapolate bear abundance was wildly inappropriate, and limited to one species.
+As noted in this section, no data exist on bear densities and the data used to extrapolate bear abundance was inappropriate, and limited to one species.
 For all predator species considered, no information was provided on how their populations will be monitored other than minimum wolf harvest levels.